-The Index is calculated to reflect the changes in market value over time, whether positive or negative, of short positions in the DX Contracts.
 The Index reflects the changes in market value over time, whether positive or negative, of the DX Contracts which expire during the months of March, June, September and December.
-The Fund seeks to track the Index by establishing short positions in DX Contracts.
+The Fund seeks to track the Index by establishing long positions in DX Contracts.
 DX Contracts are linked to the six underlying currencies (the "Index Currencies") of the ICE U.S. Dollar Index (USDX®) (the "USDX®").
 The Index Currencies are the Euro, Japanese Yen, British Pound, Canadian Dollar, Swedish Krona and Swiss Franc.
 The notional amounts of the Index Currencies included in the USDX® reflect a geometric weighted average of the change in the Index Currencies' exchange rates against the U.S. dollar relative to March 1973.
 March 1973 was chosen as a base period of the USDX® because it represents a significant milestone in foreign exchange history when the world's major trading nations allowed their currencies to float freely against each other.